 The aim of this drill is repetition in stages.
 This will help players react automatically to situations.

-- In this game, players start about 25 yards away from the goal with a ball.
+- Players start about 25 yards away from the goal in this game with a ball.

 - They take one touch and shoot.